PiotrRut/ATSBackend/README.md

 ### Our solution

-ur solution was based around creating the system as a web app, based purely on React for the user interface, and Node & Express server-side, with MongoDB as the database.
+Our solution was based around creating the system as a web app, based purely on React for the user interface, and Node & Express server-side, with MongoDB as the database.
 The GUI is made using the [material-ui](https://material-ui.com) library, based on Google's Material UI guidelines.
 There is a separate repository for the front end to this project, and is available [here](https://github.com/PiotrRut/ATSFrontend).

 __The API documentation is available [here](https://api6.prutkowski.tech)__